nnn-dev/code2code/README.markdown

 # What it is

-code2code is an eclipse plugin to generate source code from templates.
+(nnn.)code2code is an eclipse plugin to generate source code from templates.

 You can easily create your custom generators using known template engines: Groovy (JSP like), Freemarker or Velocity.

 See it in action  [here](http://elsethenif.wordpress.com/2009/06/12/quickly-cruding-with-code2code-plugin-and-vraptor2/).

+Note:
+nnn.code2code is a fork of [code2code](https://github.com/srizzo/code2code) with extra features (save/load parameters, allow overwride)

 # Creating a Generator